nuitrcs/Predictive-Modeling-with-Scikit-learn/README.md

 [Data Science Central](https://www.datasciencecentral.com) - A great online group of data science enthusiasts where you can find everything related to machine learning, predictive modeling, data science and more.

 [Coursera](https://www.coursera.org/), [edx](https://www.edx.org/), [udacity](https://www.udacity.com/) courses.
 I would strongly recommend Andrew Ng's machine learning courses.

+[Kaggle](http://www.kaggle.com) should be your home for data science, the most well known for the data science competitions organized regularly.

 For preparing notebooks in this workshop I used notebooks from Scikit-Learn official Tutorials and workshops and from the following resources: